RunestoneInteractive/JS4Python/_sources/TheBasics/conditionals.rst

 Conditionals
 ============

-Conditional statements in Python and Javascript are very similar.
+Conditional statements in Python and JavaScript are very similar.
 In Python we have three patterns:

 Simple if